Fx64b/fx64b.dev/content/projects/flashcard-app.md

 ### Future Vision

 The goal is to create a flashcard app that doesn't suck.
 Something that combines the sophistication of Anki with a modern, intuitive interface.
-I want it to be powerful enough for serious learners but simple enough that you don't need a PhD to figure out how to add a flashcard.
+I want it to be powerful enough for serious learners but simple enough that you don't need to learn how to software works itself first.

+I'm currently working on some more advanced features like AI-powered flashcard generation coupled with a subscription model to support ongoing development costs.
+The idea is to keep the core features free while offering premium functionality for those who want it.

 ## Architecture Overview

 ### High-Level Architecture

-This is a pretty standard Next.js application with server-side rendering and server actions.
+This is a pretty standard [Next.js](https://nextjs.org/) application with server-side rendering and server actions.
 I chose to keep everything in a single codebase rather than splitting into separate frontend and backend services, mainly because hosting is so much easier when you only have one thing to deploy.

 The architecture looks something like this: